Corona and Fundamental Rights

 The GFF Team

-Ulf Buermeyer is President of GFF and a judge in criminal cases at the Berlin Superior Court.
+Ulf Buermeyer (Twitter) is GFF’s President & Legal Director.
+Prior to his employment at GFF, he served on the bench of Berlin’s Superior Court and clerked at both the Berlin State and the German Federal Constitutional Court.
 He holds an LL.M. from Columbia Law School and a PhD from the University of Frankfurt/Main.
-He is a fellow of the Centre for Internet and Human Rights (CIHR) at Europa-Universität Viadrina (Frankfurt/Oder).
+He is a fellow of the Centre for Internet and Human Rights (CIHR) at Europa-Universität Viadrina (Frankfurt/Oder) and a lecturer at Freie Universität Berlin.
 His scholarly work focuses on constitutional law, especially the freedom of information and telecommunication and control of personal data, and on criminal law.
 His PhD thesis dealt with informational self-determination in correctional facilities.
 Together with journalist Philip Banse he hosts a weekly podcast on politics, “Lage der Nation” (State of the Nation).

-Nora Markard is Vice President of GFF and a Junior Professor for Public and International Law and Global Constitutionalism at the University of Hamburg.
+Nora Markard is Vice President of GFF and Professor for International Public Law and Human Rights at the University of Münster.
 She studied Law and International Relations in Berlin, Paris and London and was a visiting fellow at the University of Michigan and at Columbia Law School.
 She holds a PhD from Humboldt University Berlin and an MA from King’s College London.
 She has published widely on international and constitutional law issues, her PhD on war refugees won the 2012 Humboldt prize.
-She is a co-founder of the Humboldt Law Clinic Human and Fundamental Rights and the director of the Refugee Law Clinic Hamburg.
+She is a co-founder of the Humboldt Law Clinic Human and Fundamental Rights and the former director of the Refugee Law Clinic Hamburg.

 Malte Spitz is GFF’s Secretary General and a writer, civil rights activist, politician and a consultant on data protection.
 In his 2014 book “Was macht ihr mit meinen Daten?” (“What are you doing with my data?”), he investigated the way public agencies and corporations mine private data.
 He is a member of several Green party committees and spokesman of the federal working group on Media and Internet Policy.
 His political activism covers issues such as media and internet policy and civil rights.
 He is actively involved in international Green networks and speaks on data protection, digital change in society and the economy as well as internet policy.